GabeScott/standard-works-vault/General Conference/1995 April - “Watchmen on the Tower”.md

 During the regional representatives’ seminar held on 3 April 1969, President Harold B. Lee taught that “priesthood visitors are to be watchmen on the tower.”

-The Lord desires to gather “his people even as a hen gathereth her chickens under her wings” (D&C 29:2), and the home teachers, and by extension the visiting teachers, have a role of high relevance for the fulfilling of the desire of the Lord.
+The Lord desires to gather “his people even as a hen gathereth her chickens under her wings” ([[D&C 29.2|D&C 29:2]]), and the home teachers, and by extension the visiting teachers, have a role of high relevance for the fulfilling of the desire of the Lord.

-As President Ezra Taft Benson taught, “[Home teaching is] a program so vital that, if faithfully followed, it will help to spiritually renew the Church and exalt its individual members and families” (Ensign, May 1987, p.
+As President Ezra Taft Benson taught, “\[Home teaching is\] a program so vital that, if faithfully followed, it will help to spiritually renew the Church and exalt its individual members and families” (*Ensign,* May 1987, p.
 48).

 I pray that, as priesthood holders, we may develop a more perfect understanding of this sacred stewardship.

 God lives, as does his Son, Jesus Christ, our Savior and Redeemer.
 The Lord speaks today through his prophet, President Gordon B. Hinckley, whom we love and follow.

 I bear this testimony in the sacred name of Jesus Christ, amen.